EmanuelFromFlorence/XR-Mixed-Reality-getting-started/README.md

 }
 ```

 *The final code for this tutorial can be found in `app-final.tsx`.*

 ## Adding a glass panel

 Now that we are familiar with the basic setup, we add a glass panel to the scene.
-We make the glass panel grabbable from any device (mouse, touch, VR, AR and others).
+We make the glass panel grabbable from any device (mouse, touch, VR, AR, and others).
 First, we use `<color/>` to set the background color to `"black"`.
 Then, we add a directional light to the scene, pointing from the coordinates `1, 1, 2` to the origin.
 Next, we add a camera for non-immersive sessions, positioning it 1.5 meters above the ground at coordinates `0, 1.5, -0.1`.
 After that, we add a `RootContainer` from `@coconut-xr/koestlich`, which is required to create a user interface.
 Inside the root container, we add a glass element with rounded corners using the `borderRadius` property.
 Finally, we wrap the `RootContainer` in a `Grabbable` component, positioning it at `0, 1.5, -0.5`, making the user interface grabbable.

 ![Screenshot](./glass-panel.jpeg)